 Unfortunately, its mana cost and the lack of enter-the-battlefield effect made Twilight Prophet unplayable in the format.
 This is also true for Modern and other eternal formats.
 This is not quite true for Commander.
 As you might know, this format is slower and has more access to mana than any other.

 Its stats are also okay.
-It also has the really cool ascend mechanic which takes into account how many permanents you have in the field.
-You need 10 in order to ascend, which in formats like Standard and Modern is harder to fulfill than in in Commander.
+It also has the really cool ascend mechanic, which takes into account how many permanents you have in the field.
+You need 10 in order to ascend, which in formats like Standard and Modern is harder to fulfill than in Commander.

 Once you have ascended, you unlock its second ability.
-At beginning of your upkeep you reveal the top card of your deck and put it into your hand, which is pure card draw.
-Additionally, it also makes each opponent lose life equal to the cost of the revealed card and you gain that much life.
+At the beginning of your upkeep, you reveal the top card of your deck and put it into your hand, which is pure card draw.
+Additionally, it also makes each opponent lose life equal to the cost of the revealed card, and you gain that much life.
 Overall, it is a great advantage to your strategy once you manage to ascend.